 John Williams fans are about to be able to experience the famed composer’s music in a way that was previously impossible unless you went to the theaters or one of his live concerts.

 John Williams Live in Vienna, a live concert performance of Williams’ most notable movie scores — from Star Wars to Jurassic Park — is coming to Amazon Music HD and Blu-ray from Deutsche Grammophon on August 14.
-It’s hardly the first time the famous composer’s music has been performed live, but it is one of the few times it has been recorded and mixed in Dolby Atmos, the same immersive audio format used in theaters — and, increasingly, in people’s homes.
+It’s hardly the first time the famous composer’s music has been performed live, but it is one of the few times it has been recorded and mixed in Dolby Atmos Music, the same immersive audio format used in theaters — and, increasingly, in people’s homes.

 The concert, which was performed and recorded in January, was Williams’ European conducting debut.
 He led the Wiener Philharmoniker at the famous Musikverein concert hall in Vienna.
 Virtuoso violinist Anne-Sophie Mutter accompanied the orchestra, playing music that Williams had specially adapted for her.